-The Licensing Authority is involved in a wide range of licensing decisions and functions and has established a Licensing Sub-committee to administer them.
-The powers under the Act also allows for delegation of powers/functions to one or more officers.
+The Licensing Authority is involved in a wide range of licensing decisions and functions and has established a Licensing Committee to administer them.
+The powers under the Act also allows for delegation of powers/functions to Licensing sub-committees or to one or more officers.
 As many of the decisions will be largely administrative it is anticipated that in the interests of speed, efficiency, and cost effectiveness on many occasions they will be made by officers.
-The appropriate licensing subcommittee will receive regular reports on decisions made by officers so that they maintain an overview of the general situation.
-The Licensing Subcommittee has power to grant licences and permissions includes the power to vary, refuse, suspend or revoke such licences or permission and the power to impose conditions.
+The appropriate licensing committee will receive regular reports on decisions made by officers so that they maintain an overview of the general situation.
+The Committee has power to grant licences and permissions includes the power to vary, refuse, suspend or revoke such licences or permission and the power to impose conditions.
 The terms of delegation of licensing functions are set out below.

-Matter to be dealt with Sub Committee Officers Application for If the police If no objection personal licence object made Application for personal licence with unspent convictions All cases Application for premises licence/club premises certificate If a relevant representation made If no relevant representation made Application for provisional statement If a relevant representation made If no relevant representation made Application to vary premises licence/club premises certificate If a relevant representation made If no relevant representation made
+Matter to be dealt with Full Committee Sub Committee Officers

+Application for If a police If no objection

+personal licence objection made

+Application for

+personal licence All cases

+with unspent

+convictions

+Application for If a relevant If no relevant

+premises representation representation

+licence/club made made

+premises certificate

+Application for If a relevant If no relevant

+provisional representation representation

+statement made made

+Application to vary If a relevant If no relevant

+premises representation representation

+licence/club made made

+premises certificate

-Application to vary If the police All other cases
+Application to vary If a police All other cases

+designated premise objection

-designated premise licence holder object
+licence holder

 Request to be All cases

 removed as

 designated premise

-licence holder 16.41 A.II
+licence holder

-Application for If the police All other cases
+Application for If a police All other cases

-transfer of premises licence object
+transfer of premises objection

+licence

-Applications for If the police All other cases
+Applications for If a police All other cases

-Interim Authorities object
+Interim Authorities objection

 Application to All cases

 review premises

+licence/club

-licence/club premises certificate
+premises certificate

 Decision on All cases

 whether a

 complaint is

 irrelevant frivolous

+vexations etc

-vexations etc. All cases
+Decision to object All cases

-Decision to object when local authority All Cases
+when local authority

 is a consultee and

 not the lead

 authority

 Determination of a All cases

-police or Environmental
+police or

+Environmental

 Health

 representation to a

 temporary event

-notice If the second second All off constant
+notice

-Determination of If the police object All other cases
+Determination of If a police All other cases

-application to vary premises licence at Object
+application to vary objection

+premises licence at ,

 community

 premises to include

 alternative licence

-Conditions Alleges
+conditions

-Decision whether to consult other All cases
+Decision whether to All cases

+consult other

 responsible

 authorities on a

 minor variation

 Determination of a All cases

 Minor Variation

-- 5.2 Applications where there are relevant representations will be dealt with by the Licensing Sub-committee, unless: - (a) such representations are from 'any other person' and are considered to be irrelevant, frivolous or vexatious, or - (b) the Licensing Authority, the applicant and everyone who has made relevant representations agrees that a hearing is not necessaryWith regard to point (b) above, the Licensing Authority reserves the right to disagree that a hearing is not necessary. - 5.3 If a Licensing Sub-Committee hearing is required under the Act in respect of an application, the hearing will be in public unless there are compelling reasons for it to be heard otherwise.
-When a hearing is held in public, the Licensing Sub-committee can retire into private session to consider their decision.
-Opposed applications for personal licences will normally be held in a private session. - 5.4 Where a police request is made that a hearing in relation to an expedited review, will provide information which may affect the outcome of natural justice, then such hearing may be held in private. - 5.5 Where a matter is appearing before the Licensing Sub-committee and an applicant decides to amend their application prior to the hearing then the Committee clerk should be informed prior to the commencement of the hearing so that the Licensing Sub-committee are afforded the necessary time to consider it.
+5.2 Applications where there are relevant representations will be dealt with by the Licensing Committee/Sub-committee, unless:

+- (a) such representations are from 'any other person' and are considered to be irrelevant, frivolous or vexatious, or - (b) the Licensing Authority, the applicant and everyone who has made relevant representations agrees that a hearing is not necessaryWith regard to point (b) above, the Licensing Authority reserves the right to disagree that a hearing is not necessary. - 5.3 If a Licensing Committee/Sub-Committee hearing is required under the Act in respect of an application, the hearing will be in public unless there are compelling reasons for it to be heard otherwise.
+When a hearing is held in public, the Licensing Committee/Sub-Committee can retire into private session to consider their decision.
+Opposed applications for personal licences will normally be held in a private session. - 5.4 Where a police request is made that a hearing in relation to an expedited review ,will provide information which may affect the outcome of natural justice, then such hearing may be held in private. - 5.5 Where a matter is appearing before the Licensing Committee and an applicant decides to amend their application prior to the hearing then the Committee clerk should be informed prior to the commencement of the hearing so that the Committee are afforded the necessary time to consider it.